 It’s a good tutorial video which I believe will help you to master the Happy Birthday ukulele chords in a very short period of time.
 Perhaps you’ll be performing this as a birthday gift for a boyfriend, girlfriend or some other friend next week, who knows?
 Move on from there to more difficult songs to build up your repertoire.
 Hope this helps and have lots of fun while learning!!!

 The origins of the ukulele dates back to the 19th century.
 It was brought to Hawaii by immigrants of Portuguese origin, in the form of a an instrument called the Cavaquinho.
 The Cavaquinho generally has four gut or wire strings and is from the guitar family.
 See the image which is of a shop displaying a selection of Ukuleles.

 When it comes to tuning the ukulele, there are various methods that are frequently used.
 Going from the lowest note D, G, B, and D, which is the highest note is the most used tuning method with this instrument.
 Being a member of the guitar family, as mentioned earlier, it is no surprise to hear that D, G, B, and E, tuning is also used.
 These are the top four notes of the open strings when played on Guitar.

 You will find ukuleles in four differing sizes, baritone, tenor, concert along with the soprano version.
 These size variations of the uke account for the variety of tone richness along with increases in volume.

-For an example of how these different ukulele types sound, watch the video below featuring “The Ukulele Orchestra Of Great Britain” where they play the melodious song “Teenage Dirtbag”.
-Just imagine how rich the sound would be if this group were playing the Happy Birthday ukulele chords to the Birthday song, that would be a real treat.
+For an example of how these different ukulele types sounds, watch the video below featuring “The Ukulele Orchestra Of Great Britain” where they play the melodious song “Teenage Dirtbag”.
+Just imagine how rich the sound would be if this group was playing the happy birthday ukulele chords to the birthday song, that would be a real treat.